 The Government Law Center Fellowship program is a unique special curriculum and mentoring program that prepares students for distinguished careers in public service.
 The program serves three main goals:

-- First, it helps students develop an excellent foundation of knowledge and skills for public-service practice.
+- First, it helps students who are interested in public service to develop a foundation of substantive knowledge practical skills.

 - Second, it creates a sense of community for students interested in public service.

 - And, third, it builds strong connections to attorneys in public-service practice.

-The Fellowship is different in each of the three years of law school.
+The Fellowship is different at each stage of law school.
 First-year Fellows are given extracurricular opportunities to explore whether public service is right for them.
-Second-year Fellows take specific courses that will help prepare them for public service.
-And third-year Fellows undertake an experiential capstone project, either at the GLC or at an external placement, that helps prepare them directly for practice.
+Upper-class Fellows take specific courses that will help prepare them for public service, and then undertake an experiential capstone project that helps prepare them directly for practice.